thirdweb-dev/engine/README.md

 ### Using the server

-- Server comes pre-bundled with a swagger interface, this lets you test out the server
-- Every call requires an authentication token (thirdweb SecretKey), ass this in the Authorization header:
+- In development mode, go to the server url to see an admin interface
+- Every request to the server requires an authentication token, for admin actions use the thirdweb SecretKey.
+Use the `Authorization` Header to set the value shown below:
-  - `Authorization: Bearer: <thirdweb secret key>`
+  - `Authorization: Bearer: <thirdweb SecretKey>`
 - Contract API

+  - Read from any contract
     - GET /contract/[network]/[contract_address]/[func or variable name]
+  - Write to any contract function
     - POST /contract/[network]/[contract_address]/[function name]
     - JSON body with params
+  - Deploy published contracts
+    - POST /deploy/[network]/[publisher_address]/[published_name]

 - Wallet API (in development)

+  - Create Wallets
     - POST /wallet
+  - Get Wallet Info
-  - GET /wallet/[wallet_address]/balances
+    - Balances - GET /wallet/[wallet_address]

 - Auth API (In development)
-- Relayer API (In Progress development)
+- Relayer API (In development)

 ## Local Development